firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-65/2019-03-19-hands-made-for-weaving-with-nails-sharp-as-claws.md

 The house wasn’t actually afraid of being haunted, but it liked living beings inside itself, and from what it experienced over the years, the living and the dead rarely got along.

 It had been many a year since the world weaver had stitched together the veil.
 When she was younger, and still had dreams of living among the masses, she’d been on call for such repairs.
 But she soon found that despite her ability to patch rips between the worlds, usually caused by careless fools without respect for or belief in magic, no one wanted her around.
-She was an all too visible reminder that while diminished, magic still lived and breathed on the human side of the veil.
+She was an all too visible reminder that, while diminished, magic still lived and breathed on the human side of the veil.

 So the world weaver had packed her splinter needles and her frog hair thread and left the city and her dreams of living among others behind.
 The creatures from the breach that still survived followed her to the blue house, where she tore a hole in the world with her fingernails to allow them to return home.
-Then she sat on a sand dune, tucked her skirt between her thighs and whip stitched the hole closed again.
+Then she sat on a sand dune, tucked her skirt between her thighs, and whip stitched the hole closed again.

 The wind picked up, blowing her tears across her bronze cheeks.
 She didn’t brush them away, but turned into its force, allowing it to take her breath as well.
 Gasping, she sucked in a deep lungful of sea air, and it calmed her enough to return to the cozy warmth of the house.